vmware/django-yamlconf/docs/examples.rst

 flavors of this example:

 1. Under Django version 2.0 in the directory ``examples/django-2.0``
+2. Under Django version 3.0 in the directory ``examples/django-3.0``

 The ``django-1.11`` directory has been removed as it is end of life and GitHub is generating secuity issues on the old dependencies.